sagemathinc/cocalc-doc/source/howto/external-tools.rst

-If you really, really need sshfs support, feel free to write to us (help@sagemath.com), and we may consider implementing a workaround if their is sufficient interest.
+If you really, really need sshfs support, feel free to write to us (help@sagemath.com), and we may consider implementing a workaround if there is sufficient interest.

 .. warning::